Need to talk? Call 1800 882 436.

 Everyone will be screened at the airport, even babies, although there are usually assistance lanes.
 You will need to take your baby out of their carrier or stroller so they can be carried through the screening point.
 All strollers and baby carriers will need to go through the x-ray machine.

-You can usually take a stroller up to the gate lounge and then it will be stored in the hold of the aircraft.
+You can usually take a stroller up to the gate lounge where it will then be taken to the hold (storage area) of the aircraft.

 On the plane

-Find out which airline services and luggage allowance are available to you when travelling with your baby.
+Find out which airline services and luggage allowances are available to you when travelling with your child.

 Your airline may allow a compact lightweight stroller to be used right up until the boarding gate.
-The crew may help you stow it away as you board and have the stroller ready for when you disembark.
+The crew may help you stow it away as you board, so you have the stroller ready for as soon as you get off the plane.

 Rather than relying on airlines to have suitable food and formula, it is best to bring your own.
 You can take expressed breast milk, boiled water to make up feeds or for drinking, formula powder and baby food on board.

-Take enough nappies and wipes, and a change of clothes for you and your baby in your carry-on luggage.
-Dress your baby in layers so that you can adjust according to the temperature in the plane.
+Take enough nappies and wipes, and a change of clothes for you and your child in your carry-on luggage.
+Dress your baby in layers so that you can add or remove clothes based on the temperature in the plane.

-Breastfeed or bottle-feed your baby during take-off and descent to help reduce the build-up of pressure in their ears, which can be painful.
+Give your toddler something to eat or drink, or breastfeed or bottle-feed your baby during take-off and landing.
+This helps reduce the build-up of pressure in their ears, which can be painful.

-Take a couple of favourite toys, their blanket, dummies or any items that can be comforting to your baby or help provide distraction.
+It's a good idea to take a few of your baby's favourite toys, their blanket, dummies or any items that can be comforting or help provide distraction.
+Small toys, books or a tablet can help keep your child busy, especially during a long-haul flight.

 After the trip